 - Now tap on Update on PRL and restart your phone.

 - Upon restart, check if the MMS issue is resolved.

 If you are still having the issues, then try to report your phone as lost through the self-service portal.
 Wait for 15 minutes, and then report the phone as found.
-This worked for numerous users but be aware that this might require paperwork in some carriers and your phone might get locked out as well.
+This worked for numerous users but be aware that this might require paperwork for some carriers and your phone might get locked as well.
 Consult with your Carrier before proceeding.